Meettya/antinite/README.md

 }
 ```

-Services with dependencies from other services ( has 'require' block in `getServiceConfig`) MIST be extends Service.
+Services with dependencies from other services ( has 'require' block in `getServiceConfig`) MUST extend Service.

 #### Call required service